gustaveroussy/EaCoN/README.md

 ##### **WES data**

 - This time it is quite different : the processing will be performed in three steps :
   - **First**, we will use the capture BED (A text file containing the positions of the captured regions, usualy provided by the capture kit manufacturer), choose a genome version corresponding to our aligned BAM files, and choose a window size for the future binning of the data.
-Thses will be used to generate what we call a "BINpack", a set of pre-computed tracks containing the bins position and corresponding GC% values.
+These will be used to generate what we call a "BINpack", a set of pre-computed tracks containing the bin positions and corresponding GC% values.
 Several tracks will be computed corresponding to different levels of elongation of the bin positions.
 In the example below, we used the BED corresponding to Agilent SureSelect v5 capture kit, a bin size of 50 nt, and chose the human hg19 genome build.

     ``` r
     BINpack.Maker(bed.file = "/home/project/WES/SureSelect_v5.bed", bin.size = 50, genome.pkg = "BSgenome.Hsapiens.UCSC.hg19")
     ```

-    - This will generate a "BINpack" (with a ".rda" extension) that will be used in the next normalization steps : **/home/project/EaCoN_results/SureSelect_v5_merged_sorted_hg19_b50.GC.rda**
+    - This will generate a "BINpack" (with a ".rda" extension) to be used in the next normalization steps : **/home/project/EaCoN_results/SureSelect_v5_merged_sorted_hg19_b50.GC.rda**

     - **PLEASE NOTE THAT THIS STEP IS SAMPLE-INDEPENDENT, THUS NEEDS TO BE PERFORMED AGAIN ONLY IF YOU CHANGE EITHER THE CAPTURE BED, THE BIN SIZE OR THE GENOME BUILD.** Thus, the generated BINpack can be used for any other sample in the same conditions.